- DTP Success Team

 We've highlighted how the straightforward approach of DSST exams makes them an accessible and valuable opportunity for many students to receive undergraduate college credits.

-While there are multiple advantages of taking DSST exams, the following key benefits favor a test taker who prefers:
+While there are multiple advantages of taking DSST exams, the following vital benefits favor a test taker who prefers:

 A test format with few answer choices per question to improve the likelihood of correctly answering each question